babel/website/website/blog/2017-12-27-nearing-the-7.0-release.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Company: &quot;We&#39;d like to use SQL Server Enterprise&quot;<br>MS: &quot;That&#39;ll be a quarter million dollars + $20K/month&quot;<br>Company: &quot;Ok!&quot;<br>...<br>Company: &quot;We&#39;d like to use Babel&quot;<br>Babel: &quot;Ok! npm i babel --save&quot;<br>Company: &quot;Cool&quot;<br>Babel: &quot;Would you like to help contribute financially?&quot;<br>Company: &quot;lol no&quot;</p>&mdash; Adam Rackis (@AdamRackis) <a href="https://twitter.com/AdamRackis/status/931195056479965185?ref_src=twsrc%5Etfw">November 16, 2017</a></blockquote>

-We are definetely looking to be able to fund people on the team to work full-time.
+We are definitely looking to be able to fund people on the team to work full-time.
 Logan in particular left his job a while ago and is using our current funds to work on Babel part time at the moment!

 #### #3 Contribute in other ways 😊